-Lastly, don’t forget to set up your Yule altar and holiday tree.
+Don’t forget to set up your Yule altar and holiday tree.
 And as most pagans do use a tree, don’t forget to bless it, both before cutting it and right before throwing it away after the season is over.
 Personally this is my most favorite altar transformation.
 It’s the cheeriest of all the Sabbaths.
 Use whatever items that call to you the most but include some of the traditional Yule herbs, plants, and crystals.

 Goodbye Long Nights…

-Incorporate new traditions or old ones that resonate with into your Yule rituals.
+Incorporate new traditions or old ones that resonate with you into your Yule rituals.
 You could do this as a solitary practitioner or together with your loved ones.
 Say goodbye to the old and welcome in the new.
 Celebrate the New Year with ancient and modern traditions.
 Celebrate as the Sun returns to the Earth and life blossoms once more.